YoBoz/AI-Agents/README.md

 ## Files you can edit

-ValueIterationAgent.java	A Value Iteration agent for solving the Tic-Tac-Toe game with an assumed MDP model.
-PolicyIterationAgent.java	A Policy Iteration agent for solving the Tic-Tac-Toe game with an assumed MDP model.
+ValueIterationAgent.java	A Value Iteration agent for solving the Tic-Tac-Toe game with an assumed MDP model.\n PolicyIterationAgent.java	A Policy Iteration agent for solving the Tic-Tac-Toe game with an assumed MDP model.
 QLearningAgent.java	A q-learner, Reinforcement Learning agent for the Tic-Tac-Toe game.